jmichel7/Gapjm.jl/README.md

 # Gapjm.jl
-This package has been renames Chevie.jl
+This package has been renamed Chevie.jl